melt-umn/monto-v3-draft/content/draft01/index.md

 # TODOs

- - What should the service error format be?
  - What error should the broker return if a service dies during a request?
  - What if the service can't be reached at all?
    - Hard failure or soft?